bmershon/image-sources/README.md

 ### Impulse Response

 *A campus quad scene with a small box to represent a human for scale (height 1.764 meters).
-Third order reflections are drawn for a scene with hierarchical rotations (the entire campus is rotated by 45 degrees).*
+Third order reflections are drawn for a scene with hierarchical rotations (the entire campus is rotated by 45 degrees).
+The bounding boxes around the three low level platforms allows many of the paths to avoid testing intersection with each of these objects: their bounding box lies below most of the paths.*

 ![Scene](images/campus-quad-order-2.png)